vtrgo/vtrgo/README.md

 # VTRGo
-### An application for interfacing with ControlLogix PLC's written in Go
+VTRGo is an application written in Go for collecting and displaying data from ControlLogix PLC's.